spirit-code/spirit/REFERENCE.md

 # Reference

-**MonoSpin** is a scientific project.
+**Spirit** is a scientific project.
-If you present and/or publish scientific results that used MonoSpin, you should add a reference.
+If you present and/or publish scientific results that used Spirit, you should add a reference.